MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/eslz-network-topology-connectivity.md

 The article builds on several Cloud Adoption Framework [enterprise-scale landing zones](../../ready/landing-zone/design-area/network-topology-and-connectivity.md) architectural principles and recommendations for managing network topology and connectivity at scale.
 You can use this Azure landing zone design area guidance for mission-critical Azure VMware Solution platforms.
 Design areas include:

 - **Hybrid integration** for connectivity between on-premises, multicloud, edge, and global users.
 For more information, see [Enterprise-scale support for hybrid and multicloud](../hybrid/enterprise-scale-landing-zone.md).
 - **Performance and reliability at scale** for workload scalability and consistent, low-latency experience.
+[Dual region deployments](eslz-dual-region-network-topology.md) are also covered.
 - **Zero-trust-based network security** for network perimeter and traffic flow security.
 For more information, see [Network security strategies on Azure](/azure/architecture/framework/security/design-network).
 - **Extensibility** for easy expansion of network footprints without any need for design reworks.